 Learning & Studying

 Dublin City Libraries supports learning for everyone, at every stage of life.
 Learning opportunities include online learning courses, language learning, and computer skills.
-Library collections including databases, books, magazines, audio books, DVDs, CD-ROMS, podcasts can assist your learning and study.
+Library collections including databases, books, magazines, audio books, DVDs, podcasts can assist your learning and study.

 The Central Library in the Ilac Centre is where "learner entrepreneurs" will find information on Irish companies and also on market opportunities in foreign countries.

 Adult Education collections include literacy and numeracy materials and are available in most branch libraries.